-In 2021 and 2022, outreach activities cost an estimated USD 70k per year.
+The proposed EITI International Secretariat budget for outreach in 2024 is USD 460k of which USD 330k accounts for staff time (approximately six percent of total staff cost).
 This number does not consider the significant efforts carried out by civil society, industry, countries (supporting and implementing) or international organisations such as the World Bank.
 Neither does it consider outreach to industry, investors or other stakeholders, which in turn have secured funding to the EITI and continue to broaden the impact of the EITI.
 Furthermore, there are extensive outreach activities that do not require funding or that follow from other engagements.
 For example, improved coordination among EITI stakeholders could result in enhanced outreach activities by others than the EITI Secretariat and Chair.
 In some instances, the Chair simply mentioning the EITI while on other business or letters from the Secretariat and Chair can be a cost-effective outreach method.